kb1900/daily-schedule/README.md

 - Comprehensive logging
 - Extracts and displays detailed assignment information for a specific person
 - Continuous monitoring of assignments with customizable intervals
-- Push notifications to your iPhone when your schedule changes
+- Rich push notifications to your iPhone with complete schedule details

 ## Requirements